Welcome to the DWS Learning Academy

-The Department of Water Affairs (DWA) Learning Academy is a response to specific
+The Department of Water and Sanitation (DWS) Learning Academy is a response to specific

 scarce and technical skill-related issues that are affecting both the Department

 and the National Water Sector.
 The Learning Academy is committed to the

 effective administration of the programme ensuring the provision of an immediate

 response to the perceived and imminent threat of skills shortages within DWS and